-So, you are contemplating moving to France, and need to earn a living once there – you are making your plans, and need to consider all the options available to you.
-Don’t underestimate what you are attempting to do is probably the first thing I would say – your friends will think you are going to sit in the sunshine all day (but it does sometimes rain in France) drinking delicious wine (but there is a limit!) and without a care in the world: well, it’s certainly going to be a worthwhile adventure but it would be unrealistic to think it won’t have its ups and downs.
+So, you are contemplating moving to France, and need to earn a living once there – you are making your plans and need to consider all the options available to you.
+Don’t underestimate what you are attempting to do is probably the first thing I would say – your friends will think you are going to sit in the sunshine all day (but it does sometimes rain in France) drinking delectable wine (but there is a limit!) and without a care in the world: well, it’s certainly going to be a worthwhile adventure but it would be unrealistic to think it won’t have its ups and downs.

 When I’m talking to people considering making a move to France who need to earn a living, and I mention the word “franchise” they often confess such an idea has never occurred to them, so let’s explore the opportunity now so that it becomes one of your choices!

 If this were you planning a one-off business, then you would need to carry out research to find whether a market exists in France for that service or those goods you might supply: and if it did, whether the people who might love what you are offering, have the budget for what you intend to provide.
 The latter is something which is often overlooked.
 People might love what you are offering: but they also have to be able to afford it for you to make a living!
-All of this research will have been done for you by the Franchiser, leaving you to work on your own involvement in the business rather than needing to work on the background essentials.
+All of this research will have been done for you by the Franchisor, leaving you to work on your own contribution to the business rather than needing to work on the background essentials.

-There will also be sufficient marketing and advertising already in place, which all businesses need: and which can be a huge drain on the finances of any brand new business.
+There will also be sufficient marketing and advertising already in place, which all businesses need: and which can be a huge drain on the finances of any brand-new business.
 This fact that this element is looked after for you, can alone make the investment in the franchise worthwhile, with an established brand image: internet marketing: a name, and logo - you have a business in a box ready to go.

-You may of course have an idea of something in particular you want to do but it’s untried and untested – in which case, you could consider a franchise to put bread and butter on the table, whilst you slowly build up contacts and credibility in the area allowing you to run alongside the franchise, a secondary activity as an adjunct to the “main” business.
-I have seen this scenario repeated successfully time and time again.
+You may, of course, have an idea of something, in particular, you want to do but it’s untried and untested – in which case, you could consider a franchise to put bread and butter on the table, whilst you slowly build up contacts and credibility in the area allowing you to run alongside the franchise, a secondary activity as an adjunct to the “main” business.
+I have seen this scenario successfully repeated time and time again.
 It’s always good to have a practical example - in the Gard in Occitanie, where Tony and Jane Harris are successful property managers of some years standing with the Les Bons Voisins network, Jane also runs her own complementary therapy business’ alongside their property management.
 The revenue from the franchise has allowed her the opportunity to explore that business without it needing to be a major source of revenue from day one!

 It’s no wonder that franchise opportunities work so well for ex-pats moving to France!

-e: [email protected]
+Email: [email protected]